Egor Shuppe

-Residing in London (UK) since 2004.

-Family
+Early life

-Georgy (“Egor”) Shuppe's father, Nikolay Georgievich Shuppe, was a doctor of science of biology at the Academy of Science of the USSR and professor.
+Shuppe was born in Moscow, Russian SFSR, USSR.
+His father, Nikolay Georgievich Shuppe, was a doctor of science of biology at the Academy of Science of the USSR and professor.

 His mother, Nadezhda Isaacovna Kikoin, was a patent specialist.
 She was the daughter of Isaac Konstantinovich Kikoin, academic of the Academy of Science of the USSR, physicist.
 He was one of the founding fathers of the Soviet nuclear program and the Kurchatov Institute, twice-awarded hero of Socialist Labour and winner of the Lenin Prize.